-Inside, the C-Max shares styling cues with the Focus hatchback and sedan--not surprising, since the cars are built interchangeably on the same assembly line.
-Its modern styling, soft-touch surfaces, and chrome accents give it a more upscale look than the Space Age hard-plastic interior of the Prius.
-And the full-color gauge and information display behind the steering wheel can be configured to show the car's operating data in a variety of ways, depending what the driver would like to see.
+Inside, Ford's C-Max shares styling cues with the Focus hatchback and sedan.
+The modern styling, soft-touch surfaces, and chrome accents give it a more upscale look than the Space Age hard-plastic interior of the Prius.
+And the full-color gauge and information display behind the steering wheel can be configured to show the car's operating data in a variety of ways, depending on what the driver would like to see.

 The C-Max models share a 2.0-liter inline-4 tuned specifically to work with Ford's hybrid system, which contains a pair of electric motor-generators that power the vehicle and recharge the battery in constantly changing ratios.
 Total power output between the engine and drive motor is 188 horsepower, or 54 hp more than the Prius' powertrain.
 In practice, that means that the C-Max engine doesn't struggle quite as much and sounds less desperate under the heaviest loads, like short uphill freeway on-ramps.

 The hybrid C-Max sells in greater volumes, but the plug-in hybrid Energi model receives better fuel-economy ratings.
 The plug-in model is rated at 20 miles of electric range (down from 21 mpg) and 38 mpg combined (down from 43 mpg).
 In practical terms, this means most drivers can get 15 or more miles of electric-only travel before the C-Max Energi exhausts its battery pack and reverts to being a regular hybrid (with slightly lower gas mileage due to its higher weight and lower gearing).